 Please Note: The IAEA is committed to providing this significant forum for our community.
 We recognize the importance of providing a physical meeting place to share and discuss fast reactor and related fuel cycle technology.
 We are not considering replacing FR21 with a virtual conference if the situation changes and we are unable to hold our conference together.
 Instead the conference will be postponed until a time where we are able to safely meet.
-We encourage your participation through abstract submissions as the deadline for contributions approaches on 30-September, and look forward to seeing you all in Beijing in May 2021.
+We encourage your participation and look forward to seeing you all in Beijing in May 2021.

 Purpose and Objective

 The conference is aimed at providing a forum to exchange information on national and international programmes, and more generally new developments and experiences, in the field of fast reactors and related fuel and fuel cycle technologies.
 The conference will have the following general objectives:

 - To identify and discuss strategic and technical options, including potential capabilities in mitigation of the climate change while reducing the burden of generated high level waste.

 - To promote the development of fast reactors and related fuel cycle technologies to enhance nuclear energy development in a safe, proliferation resistant, environmentally friendly and cost-effective manner.

 - To identify research and development gaps and key issues that need to be addressed in relation to the industrial deployment of these nuclear power technologies.

 - To engage young scientists and engineers in this field, in particular with regards to the development of innovative fast reactor concepts